Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 The amount of Human Resources and Drone Technology required depends on the business process objective.

-Depending on the criticality of an operation to keep a single Drone in the air sufficient redundancy could require a rotating UAVs, a hot backup, onsite spares, as well as a emergency replace agreement with the manufacturer.
-In other words to keep one on-duty operator functioning without disruption could require a more than a 1:1 relationship between drones and a single pilot.
+Depending on the criticality of an operation to keep a single Drone in the air sufficient redundancy could require a rotating UAVs.
+This includes a hot backup, onsite spares and an emergency replace agreement with the manufacturer.
+Keeping one on-duty operator functioning without disruption require more than a 1:1 relationship between drones and a single pilot.

 For example the following scenarios could apply: